 Some progress has been made on the project over the years.
 Design and right-of-way acquisition is almost complete, and the first part of the project, the new local access interchange, can be ready for construction within two years.

 What has stopped progress is its cost – a staggering $185 million.
-No state or federal funding is currently allocated for the project.
-But now a window of opportunity exists to secure the necessary funding for this major highway improvement.
+Now that federal funding has been approved, this major highway improvement project can move forward.

 Your support matters

 The Pennsylvania Department of Transportation recently was awarded federal funding through the Infrastructure for Rebuilding America grant program to construct the I-99/I-80 Interchange project.
 To show its commitment, the Centre County Metropolitan Planning Organization (CCMPO) voted to allocate a portion of its funding to pay for required upgrades on Route 26 (Jacksonville Road) now that PennDOT was successful in its grant application.